AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the most catastrophic phenomenon in

-which most deeply affects and destroys matter.
-According to the"
+which most deeply degrade and destroys matter.
+According to the "black

-gravitational collapse blurring all individual characteristics of matter
+theorem (see §4.5) when gravitational collapse they erase all individual characteristics of matter

-and remain only the common basic: total mass, electric charge and
+and remain only the common basis: total mass, electric charge and

-rotational momentum.
-Disappear without a trace even those
+rotational angular momentum.
+Disappear without a trace even

-characteristics which in all other phenomena in nature preserve
+those characteristics which in all other phenomena in nature

-(e.g. baryon charge).
-It can be said that in all other catastrophic phenomena,
+preserve (e.g. baryon charge, informations).
+It can be said that all

-the unusual phenomena that gravitational collapse could lead to,
+of the unusual phenomena that gravitational collapse could lead

-that would prevent stars from doing such nonsense " (Eddington).
-It turned
+physics that would prevent stars from doing such nonsense" (Eddington).
+It turned out

-out that such a law did not seem to exist, and now the
+that such a law probably does not exist, and now the

 consequences of the gravitational collapse for the outside